seinecle/mk99/docs/generated-slides/subdir/apis-and-their-business-relevance_temp_pdf.md

 An API transforms a closed software into something that can be plugged to anything other computer or object, as long as it is connected to the Internet.

 //ST:!
-Fo instance, APIs were a key factor of success for https://en.wikipedia.org/wiki/Salesforce.com[SalesForce] in the early 2000s.
+For instance, APIs were a key factor of success for https://en.wikipedia.org/wiki/Salesforce.com[SalesForce] in the early 2000s.
 SalesForce, created in 1999, has a revenue of US$8.39 billion in 2017:

 //ST:!
 - SalesForce developed a CRM as a SaaS where features of the CRM were *exposed as APIs* (meaning, these features could be plugged to external apps via the REST protocol).